 SSQ-ST Plasma Tube shown energized

-SSQ-BAT This is the most recent development in the straight plasma tube series for use with the SSQ-2F/PA1/PA2 or similar system.
+SSQ-BAT This tube is the largest in the straight plasma tube series for use with the SSQ-2F/PA1/PA2 or similar systems.
 This tube is BIG.
 It measures 3 in. in dia. and is 31 in. long.
 The SSQ-BAT is designed to be used at the max power output (600 watts) of Ralph Hartwell's Beam-Ray SSQ-2F plasma tube driver system.
 It can also be used quite comfortably at lower power levels in the 200-300 watt range.
 This tube can kick some serious butt.
 At high power levels, some users have reported that they've 'never felt anything like it'.
+The SSQ-BAT is priced at $535.
 Pictures of the tube are shown below.

 SSQ-BAT Plasma Tube shown un-energized

 A FEW NOTES ON USING THE SSQ-PT/ST/BAT STRAIGHT TUBES